 3) Don't upgrade during critical periods - Now that IT is communicating with you when updates are pending, you can advise IT when a good time for finance to do the update is.
-For example, in the middle of year-end is NOT a good time for just about anything, let alone an update to your CAFR / financial statement software.
+For example, in the middle of year-end is NOT a good time for just about anything, let alone an update to your Comprehensive Annual Financial Report / financial statement software.
 Now some processes never stop (payroll for example).
 For systems that relate to these processes, look for the least-bad time periods to do upgrades.

 4) Test first - Develop a testing plan to ensure that all features function acceptably in your environment with your data, before you roll them out to the live system.
 This will involve several steps:

 - Install in a test environment first or take full backups of all data before installing the new versions, and plan for some downtime if you need to roll back in the latter approach.

 - Get key system users to test all functions that they rely on to ensure they perform as expected.
 Note - if you used the backup live data option above you will need to notify users that the system will be unavailable while testing is occurring.

 - If the new version passes all testing, take a backup of the live data and update the real / live server or environment.
 If you did not have a test environment and took backups of data before testing, you have no more work to do other than advising users they can use the application again.